oVirt/ovirt-site/source/release/3.5.6/index.html.md

 ### VDSM

+* Remove network disk or direct lun times out
+ - Consume fix for "Multipath is not correctly identifying iscsi devices, and misconfiguring them"
-* [vdsm] hotplugDisk fails with 'internal error unable to execute QEMU command '__com.redhat_drive_add': Duplicate ID 'drive-virtio-disk1' for drive'
+ - [vdsm] hotplugDisk fails with 'internal error unable to execute QEMU command '__com.redhat_drive_add': Duplicate ID 'drive-virtio-disk1' for drive'
  - Consume fix for "Multipath is not correctly identifying iscsi devices, and misconfiguring them"
  - vdsm fails to start if dhclient is running
  - Restoring a RAM snapshots in RHEL7.2 shows error stating the vm (even though it starts correctly) and fails to connect via spice(SetVmTicket: Unexpected exception)